ZopharPtay/Collaborative-Setting-Experiment-1/README.md

 ## How do I participate?
 Short version:  Read what exists in this world, get a feel for the people and places and cultures, and - when you have an idea of something you'd like to contribute - create or edit a page to add your contributions.
 The idea is very similar to a wiki, but we're here to invent the world and its history.

-Long version: A `Contributing Guide` will be added soon with some more detailed instructions on how to create pages and so on.
+Long version: Check out the [Contributing Guide](Contributing.md)!

 ## Here are the rules for this little experiment: